-3.243.34 Technology pools are arrangements whereby two or more parties assemble a package of technology which is licensed not only to contributors to the pool but also to third parties.
+- 3.34 Technology pools are arrangements whereby two or more parties assemble a package of technology which is licensed not only to contributors to the pool but also to third parties.
 These may have pro-competitive benefits, in clearing blocking patents, integrating complementary technologies and reducing transaction costs.
 Where a pool is composed only of technologies that are essential and complementary, it is generally pro-competitive regardless of the market position of the parties involved.
-However, technology pools may have anticompetitive effects in certain circumstances.
-For example, where pools are composed solely or predominantly of substitute technologies, this leads to little efficiency gains and may amount to price-fixing.
+However, technology pools may have anti-competitive effects in certain circumstances.
+For example, where pools are composed solely or predominantly of substitute technologies, this leads to little efficiency gains and may amount to price fixing.
 In addition to reducing competition between parties, there is also the risk of foreclosing alternative technologies that are outside the pool.
-Other potential competition concerns are that pool members may discriminate against non-member licensees (which could result in a distortion of competition), restrict the independent licensing of the patents, or use the pool to share confidential business information so as to reduce competition in a downstream market.

-3.35 To evaluate whether a technology pool would likely cause a competition issue, CCCS would seek to determine whether each patent placed inside the pool is essential for developing the product or service that is the basis behind the formation of the pool, and whether the patents are substitutes or complements.
-If each patent inside the pool is required to implement an international standard required for developing the product or service, then the members of the pool cannot be viewed as horizontal competitors; a firm looking to buy technologies to develop the product or service conforming to the standard would need permission to use each patented technology in the pool.
-A pool comprising only non-competing patents (e.g. complementary patents) is not likely to have the potential to harm competition among suppliers of technology either inside or outside the pool.
+Other potential competition concerns are that pool members may discriminate against non-member licensees (which could result in a distortion of competition), restrict the independent licensing of the patents, or use the pool to share confidential business information so as to reduce competition in a downstream market. - 3.35 To evaluate whether a technology pool would likely cause a competition issue, CCCS would seek to determine whether each patent placed inside the pool is essential for developing the product or service that is the basis behind the formation of the pool, and whether the patents are substitutes or complements.
+If each patent inside the pool is required to implement an international standard required for developing the product or service, then the members of the pool cannot be viewed as horizontal competitors; an undertaking looking to buy technologies to develop the product or service conforming to the standard would need permission to use each patented technology in the pool.
+A pool comprising only non-competing patents (e.g. complementary patents) is not likely to have the potential to harm competition among suppliers of technology either inside or outside the pool. - 3.36 CCCS would also consider whether the technologies inside the pool were being used to distort competition in a downstream market.
+In doing so, CCCS would consider whether licences are issued on a non-discriminatory basis to all interested parties; and whether pool members remain free to license their patents independently to interested parties outside the pool.